 A brand without a human voice is considered dead or at the death bed.
 No matter how great your logo is or how attractive your name sounds, it can’t speak for itself.
 However, if you find a voice that can bring a human touch to the name and when people read it, see it or think it, they do it in the voice of your company.

+The best way is to introduce a mascot that would bring attention to the subject.
+The best example here is McDonald’s Mascot, Ronald the Clown.
+From toddlers to octogenarians, everyone likes to snap a picture with him, outside a McDonald food outlet.
 The perfect mascot happens when you add details to your character.
 Moreover, how you want it to present your brand, also decides the persona of your company’s character.
 Do a good research on famous fictional characters not only of brands, but of anime characters as well and find why kids and adults like them.
 What makes them stand apart and how they are giving a perfect message about their brand.
 An anime show is a brand, too.

 Also, you need to be careful that your outlined character is perfect for your business.
 Now you can’t have a Ronald for your investment banking consultancy.
 The clown Ronald won’t do well, as it’s more related to kids and to bring smiles on their face while dining at McDonald.